dph0718/bamazon/README.md

 # Inventory Management

-An backend inventory management program using Node.js and SQL.
+A backend inventory management program using Node.js and SQL.